-The RFCT rate was reduced in 1997 to 31%; this pulled the petroleum ATRs for the three different areas of the UKCS down to 69.81% for old fields, 65.5% for fields developed post March 1982 but pre March 1993, and 31% for fields developed post March 1993.
-In 1999, the RFCT rate was lowered to 30%, reducing the ATRs to 69.38% for old fields, 65% for fields developed post March 1982 but pre March 1993, and 30% for fields developed post March 1993.
+The RFCT rate was reduced in 1997 to 31%; this pulled the petroleum marginal tax rates for the three different areas of the UKCS down to 69.81% for old fields, 65.5% for fields developed post March 1982 but pre March 1993, and 31% for fields developed post March 1993.
+In 1999, the RFCT rate was lowered to 30%, reducing the marginal tax rates to 69.38% for old fields, 65% for fields developed post March 1982 but pre March 1993.

 As can be seen from the above account, the tax regime which applied to any particular oil and gas field depended on when it received development approval.
-Depending on the age of the field and its tax state, the ATR ranged from 69.4% to 30%.
-If a field was liable for royalties, PRT and RFCT, then the ATR would be 69.4%.
-If the field was liable for PRT and RFCT alone, then the ATR would be 65%.
-Finally, the ATR would be 30% for fields that were liable for RFCT only (DTI, 2001, S. 3.28).
+Depending on the age of the field and its tax state, the marginal rate of tax ranged from 69.4% to 30%.
+If a field was liable for royalties, PRT and RFCT, then the marginal tax rate would be 69.4%.
+If the field was liable for PRT and RFCT alone, then the marginal tax rate would be 65%.
+Finally, the marginal tax rate would be 30% for fields that were liable for RFCT only (DTI, 2001, S. 3.28).
 The changes to the petroleum tax regime were initially intended to simplify the regime, as well as making the UK an attractive investment province for international oil and gas companies and former Prime Minister Tony Blair asserted that the UK oil industry enjoyed an "enormously favourable tax regime" (Corzine, 1998: 16).